Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/35_Camera_Tcp_Server.rst

 Method 2:
 ---------------------------------------

-Using your phone's WiFi function, select the router named ssid_Router and enter the password “ssid_password” to connect.
+Using your phone's WiFi function, select the router named ssid_Router and enter the password "ssid_password" to connect.
 And then open Freenove app and select 4WD Car for Raspberry Pi mode.
 The operation is similar to Method 1.

-Enter the IP address printed by serial port in the new interface, which generally is not “192.168.4.1” but another one.
-The IP address in this example is “192.168.1.100”.
-After entering the IP address, click “Connect”.
+Enter the IP address printed by serial port in the new interface, which generally is not "192.168.4.1" but another one.
+The IP address in this example is "192.168.1.100".
+After entering the IP address, click "Connect".

 .. image:: ../_static/imgs/35_Camera_Tcp_Server/Chapter35_12.png
     :align: center